 Mounting the camera with camouflage

-You need to mount the camera first for using the camera, and you need to keep it hidden.
+You need to mount the camera first to use it, and you need to keep it hidden.
 Generally, trail cameras themselves come with camouflaged color schemes.
-If you need more camo to it, consider getting an appropriate camera or give it some shades with leaves or choose the right tree or wall.
+If you need more camo to it, consider getting an appropriate camera, give it some shades with leaves, or choose the right tree or wall.